-The Giftcards.com Visa gift cards are issued by Bancorp, which are PIN-enabled.
+Bancorp issues the Giftcards.com Visa gift cards.
 When a bunch of them arrived early last week, I activated them online and changed each card’s PIN number to the last four digits of the card.
 I’ve never had an issue activating cards online before.
 However, when I tried to unload them, the cards kept getting declined.
 It happened with pretty much every card.
-After tweeting my frustration about this, my friend Spencer notified me that he had the same problem after activating his cards online.
+After tweeting my frustration about this, reader Spencer notified me that he had the same problem after activating his cards online.
 Apparently, it’s quite common for Giftcards.com Visas not to activate at all – even after you set a new PIN and despite the fact that the automated service will confirm the card balance.

 He suggested I get the Giftcards. com app.
-Now I’m pretty averse to cluttering my phone with apps – the only ones I have are a few King games, rideshare and social media apps.
-However, Spencer explained that the Giftcards. com app has a scan feature, that not only makes looking up your card balance and PIN convenient, but will detect if your card has not been activated.
+I’m pretty averse to cluttering my phone with apps.
+The only ones I have are a few King games, rideshare and social media apps.
+However, Spencer explained that the Giftcards. com app has a scan feature.
+Not only does it make looking up your card balance and PIN convenient, but will detect if your card has not been activated.

 I downloaded the app, scanned a gift card, and sure enough: The PIN and balance displayed correctly but a message popped up that my card hadn’t been activated.
 With a single tap, I authorized the app to activate my card and proceeded to do the same with the rest of my gift cards.
 It was super convenient and definitely something I’ll utilize going forward.